 We are increasingly inundated with rankings of k-12 schools.
 The question I always ask is “would the report’s authors send their kids or grandkids to the top ranked schools?”
 And in most of the rankings that I have seen the answer is almost certainly not.
-That, of course, raises the question “why should anyone else rely on the rankings, most certainly, in making decisions about which school to enroll their children or grandchildren in but also for public accountability?”
+That, of course, raises the question “why should anyone else rely on the rankings in making decisions about which school to enroll their children or grandchildren in but also for public accountability?”

 Almost all these rankings use standardized test scores as the basic measure.
 But it is highly likely that the authors of these rankings –– as well as most highly educated and/or affluent parents and grandparents –– shop for something more that test scores when they choose a school for their children or grandchildren.
 My guess is for them test scores are a minor factor in comparison shopping for a school.

 Also almost certainly not on their list is whether a school is preparing students to meet the immediate employment demands of Michigan employers.
 The standard that Governor Snyder –– and many other policy makers from both parties –– are increasingly advocating for.

 For these rankings to be meaningful either as a guide for parents in shopping for a school or for accountability for the taxpayers money they spend we need first to agree on what is a quality education.
 What are the attributes we want our children to possess when they graduate from high school?